lbhnsh/3D-Reconstruction/README.md

 # 3D-Reconstruction from Single RGB Image

 ## Project:

-Indentification of objects from a single RGB input image and generating separate masked images using YOLOv8 and YOLO-SAM architectures, generating 3-dimensional mesh using MeshRCNN for every masked image and concatenating them based on their x, y and relative z space co-ordinates to generate a 3D-reconstruction of the scene.
+The model takes a single RGB image as input and attempts at creating a 3D mesh of the scene visible in the image by the methods of panoptic segmentation, masking, Mesh R CNN and then concatenation of alignment aware meshes to present the output.

 ### Input Image:
 ![](https://github.com/lbhnsh/3D-Reconstruction/blob/Labhansh-Naik/assets/result2/model_input2.jpg?raw=true)